 Final tally will be better than what exit polls predicted: Nitin Patel

-New Delhi, May 21: Elated by some of the exit polls that have forecast a majority for the BJP-led NDA, Gujarat Deputy Chief Minister Nitin Patel said the saffron party will get more number of seats than predicted.
+New Delhi, May 21: Elated by some of the exit polls that have forecast a majority for the Bharatiya Janata Party (BJP)-led National Democratic Allliance (NDA), Gujarat Deputy Chief Minister Nitin Patel said the saffron party will get more number of seats than predicted.

 He claimed that from the day the general elections were announced, people made up their mind to reinstate Narendra Modi as the country's prime minister.